dirkpetersen/our-chat/README.md

 ## Manage and update LibreChat

-To stop and start LibreChat, switch to the ochat user and these commands:
+To stop and start LibreChat, switch to the ochat user and run these commands:

 ```
 docker compose -f ~/LibreChat/deploy-compose-ourchat.yml down